zhefu2/SerenEnhance/README.md

 This is our implementation for the SIGIR 2023 paper:

 **Fu, Z., Niu, X. and Yu, L., 2023, July.
 Wisdom of Crowds and Fine-Grained Learning for Serendipity Recommendations.
-In _Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval_ (pp. -).** [[Paper]]()
+In _Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval_ (pp. 739-748).** [[Paper]](https://dl.acm.org/doi/10.1145/3539618.3591787)

 **Dataset:**  _SerenLens_ [[link]](https://github.com/zhefu2/SerenLens), a large ground truth dataset on serendipity-oriented recommendation.